 The pond and bog is one of the oldest preserved natual areas owned by the Nature Conservancy.
 The rare black spruce dominated swamp is mixed with tamarack, red spruce and white pine.
 Common shrubs include mountain holly, highbush blueberry, withe-rod and common winterberry.

-I sort of wished I had hip-waders to venture further out into the much, but I’m not sure even they would have protected me.
+I sort of wished I had hip-waders to venture further out into the muck, but I’m not sure even they would have protected me.
 There was just something so foreboding about the bog… Like one step into it and I’d be sunk forever.

 But I did take a quick inventory of the sharp change in flora from the woods to the bog.
 Like the other nearby bog NNL in Salisbury (CTMQ Visit to Bingham Bog here), Beckley contains leatherleaf among other rarities.
 Leatherleaf, a shrub more common in northern New England wetlands, is a low plant growing in the herb layer alongside sheep-laurel, cranberry, roundleaf sundew, pitcher plant and sedges.
 Orchids are noteworthy species here, often restricted to these sites.